andersmurphy/clj-tagsoup/README.md

 This fork removes dependency on `stax-utils` and `clojure.data.xml` as it only supports converting html/xml to hiccup format.
+I wanted a lightweight, low dependency html parser that outputs hiccup and doesn't come with a predefined html query mechanism.

 clj-tagsoup
 ===========